Richard Pococke: Tours in Scotland (1747, 1750, 1760)

-Episcopal office and further travels
+Career in the church

-While known for his travels and travel writing, Pococke also seemed to have been a conscientious churchman: despite the time he spent travelling, his privileged background and reasonable wealth, in an age when the Anglican church was under some criticism for its lax ways.
+While known for his travels and travel writing, Pococke also had the reputation of being a conscientious churchman: despite the time he spent travelling, his privileged background and relative wealth, in an age when the Churches of England and Ireland were was under some criticism for their lax ways.

-He came from a family of Anglican clergymen, his father and grandfather both being vicars.
-He was also related to the Bishop of Waterford and Lismore in Ireland, his uncle Thomas Milles.
-Following his education at Corpus Christi College, Oxford, he was ordained in 1725, his uncle appointing him to the Precentorship of Lismore.
-Although he was English, his whole forty-year life of service to the church was spent in the Church of Ireland, eleven of them as a bishop.
-He was in effect part of the Anglo-Irish social class.
+Pococke’s uncle Bishop Milles appointed him to the Precentorship of Lismore.
+His family connections meant he advanced rapidly in the church.
+Although he was English, his whole forty-year life of service as a priest was spent in the Church of Ireland, eleven of them as a bishop.
+He became part of the Anglo-Irish social class.

-In 1734 he was appointed Vicar-General of the Dioceses of Waterford and Lismore.
+In 1734, Pococke was appointed Vicar-General of the Dioceses of Waterford and Lismore.
 The following year, he was made Precentor of Waterford.
-The Lord Lieutenant of Ireland, the Earl of Chesterfield, then promoted him in 1745 to the Archdeaconry of Dublin.
-In 1756 the Archdeacon received an important preferment when he was appointed as a bishop, the Bishop of Ossory.
-In 1765, having briefly been appointed the Bishop of Elphin, the Bishopric of Meath became vacant and Pococke was translated directly from Ossory to Meath in July; he died three months later (DNB 1885 - 1900/Richard Pococke).
+In 1745, the Lord Lieutenant of Ireland, the Earl of Chesterfield, promoted hi to Archdeacon of Dublin.
+In 1756, he received an important furrher preferment when he was appointed as Bishop of Ossory.
+In 1765, having briefly been appointed as Bishop of Elphin, the Bishopric of Meath became vacant and in July Pococke was translated directly from Ossory to Meath; he died three months later.